 By Valid’s Mobile Global Team

-How can we solve data privacy concerns related to 5G networks?
+How can we solve the security aspects related to 5G networks?

 5G is the most advanced network generation released to date.
 It is not just an evolution of its previous mobile network generation, but rather a way to bring the promising digital transformation to the masses and to disrupt and automate our lives.
 The 5G network can enhance the mobile broadband and guarantee massive machine-type ultra-reliable communications in addition to low latency communications.

 As a result, Smart Cities will come to life like never before, and millions of “things” will be connected and transmitting data instantly to the cloud.
 However, for that to happen smoothly, there will be a need for more edge-processing and smarter devices, which might be a concern to the network’s security.

 To protect the 5G environment, mobile operators, OEMs, and third partners will need to be vigilant and work with the latest authentication available, as well as data encryption technology, to assure the integrity of the 5G network and its shared data.
 There will be a need to ensure that access to the data is restricted to the right people and devices so that if a breach occurs, this sensitive data is worthless to the attackers due to its encryption.
 In order to access its full potential, 5G’s main pillars should be data privacy and network security.

 In our previous blog post, we focused on discussing data privacy concerns when it comes to 5G.
 In this article, we will focus our efforts in understanding the security aspects of this new network generation.
 Because of the different possibilities 5G technology brings to the mobile world, every project that involves the usage of 5G must be well-thought out and protected.
 In order to fully secure the 5G network, we need to take into account the following:

 - All devices connected to the network need to be fully authenticated.

 - The users also need to be authenticated correctly inside their own devices, assuring the right usage of connectivity and cloud services.